Huron Mountains: Conservation

-The area has been preserved largely due to the influence of the highly exclusive Huron Mountain Club (HMC), which owns a large tract of land in the mountains, including a portion of the Salmon Trout River.
+The area has been preserved largely by the influence of the highly exclusive Huron Mountain Club (HMC) which owns a large tract of land in the mountains, including a portion of the Salmon Trout River.
 The club commissioned noted naturalist Aldo Leopold to create a preservation plan for the area.
-However, the private club also restricts access to its property, which is unfortunate for white water rafting enthusiasts since the Salmon Trout is rumored to be one of the best rafting rivers in Michigan.
-The exclusive club even put Henry Ford on a waiting list.
+The HMC restricts access to its property, limiting whitewater rafting on the Salmon Trout River.
+The HMC put Henry Ford on a waiting list.
 In order to gain favor with the club, Ford blocked the construction of a planned extension of highway M-35 through the mountains.
 After gaining membership, Ford commissioned noted architect Albert Kahn in 1929 to build a $100,000 cabin for his use.

 The Huron Mountain Wildlife Foundation sponsors natural science research in the region, including the HMC lands.
 In the late 1950s, the Huron Mountains were a candidate for becoming a national park.
 However, the HMC was influential in undermining the proposal.